Ross Ohlendorf: Washington Nationals

 On January 10, 2013, Ohlendorf signed a minor league contract with the Washington Nationals.
 On July 26, 2013, he started against the New York Mets in the second game of a day/night double header.
 Ohlendorf enjoyed a successful 2013 season, recording 4 wins and a 3.28 ERA in 16 appearances.
 After the season, Ohlendorf signed a one-year deal to return to Washington, avoiding arbitration.

 On March 26, 2014, the Nationals voided Ohlendorf's deal by sending him down to AAA.
 Ohlendorf did not pitch in the Majors due to numerous injuries, including a back injury which limited him to appearing in just five minor league games.
 After the season, he became a free agent.

 Texas Rangers

 On January 23, 2015, Ohlendorf signed a minor league contract with the Texas Rangers.
+He was called up to the majors on May 17.
 Ohlendorf pitched seven and two thirds innings for the Rangers, striking out nine while allowing three runs in eight appearances out of the bullpen.
 On June 7, he was placed on the disabled list with a strained right groin.
 On July 27, he was designated for assignment by the Rangers.
 He was released on July 31.
 He was re-signed by the Rangers on August 5, and added to the major league roster on September 1.
 In the 14th inning of Game 2 of the 2015 American League Division Series, Ohlendorf would pick up a save in the Rangers 6-4 win over the Toronto Blue Jays.
+He became a free agent following the season.